 Through the Goldmark Equal Justice Internship, we help to fulfill the equal justice mission by funding a legal intern to a Foundation grantee who will provide meaningful access to justice through research and writing, casework and client services.
 While students are paid to gain valuable experience working in a public interest law office, there is little or no cost to the host program.

-Grantee Applications are accepted through Friday, July 10, 2015.
+Grantee Applications were accepted through Friday, July 10, 2015.
 Student applications to be posted mid-August.

 The program is named for Charles A. Goldmark, the Foundation’s second president.
 Chuck was a firm believer in, and a forceful advocate for, equal access to the justice system.
 The internship was created both as a tribute to Chuck and to encourage young lawyers to emulate his ardent commitment to civil legal aid to the poor.

 Chuck played a pivotal role in the creation of Washington State's IOLTA program and the Legal Foundation of Washington and is remembered through two Foundation programs: the Charles A. Goldmark Distinguished Service Award and Luncheon and the Goldmark Equal Justice Internship Program.

 The Goldmark Equal Justice Internship Program was created in 1992 with the help of a $50,000 gift from the Charles and Annie Goldmark Family Foundation.
 The Legal Foundation of Washington’s Board of Trustees have awarded thirty-on internships valued at over $240,000 since.

 "Chuck believed that it is the responsibility of each of us, in our own way to try to improve some aspect of our society beyond ourselves.
 To leave our society just a little bit better than when we found it when we arrived here.
 He believed that, as a lawyer, he could accomplish this.
 Chuck practiced what he believed."